nicobritos/fridayfinance-challenge-fullstack/README.md

 * Error management
 * Sorting (currently uses date DESC)
 * Responsive with media breakpoints
-* 404 page
-* Caching listCategories query in Vuex store

 The following aspects have been taken into consideration:
 * Filtering by reference, bank, account and date range
+* Usage of Vuex store to centralize API Queries
 * Pagination (20 items per page, offset based)
 * Docker and Docker compose
 * Automatic database creation and seeding